HVAC Business Insurance: Everything to Know for Proper Protection & Peace of Mind

 In most cases, insurance is required to receive licensing, but not always—what’s optional in one state might be mandatory in another.

-Take the state of Texas, for example.
+, for example.
 Technicians must be Air Conditioning and Refrigeration (ARC) certified by the state based on their unique requirements.
-Say you’re an out-of-state ARC Technician who wants to help out with the Texas disaster relief; unless you’re from South Carolina or Georgia (with whom the state reciprocates), you’d need to get a new in-state license and all work must be performed by a Texas ARC Contractor who holds the right amount liability insurance.
+Say you’re an out-of-state ARC Technician who wants to help out with the Texas disaster relief; unless you’re from South Carolina or Georgia (with whom the state reciprocates), you’d need to get a new in-state license and all work must be performed by a Texas ARC Contractor who holds the right amount

 Depending on your legal requirements and the structure of your HVAC business, there are different types of insurance you’ll want to consider purchasing.